Building paths to funding for Black female founders – TechCrunch

 “Agree with it or disagree with it, I want you to have a good mental model of what people are thinking and not saying,” Seibel said.

 Throughout the day, there were 120 founders and 40 VCs at the event.
-The next step for Fine is to get their consent to give their contact info to venture capitalists.
+The next step for Fines is to get their consent to give their contact info to venture capitalists.

-“I noticed a lot of VCs definitely want to continue the conversations but I want to make sure that all of the founders feel comfortable with that as well,” Fine said.
+“I noticed a lot of VCs definitely want to continue the conversations but I want to make sure that all of the founders feel comfortable with that as well,” Fines said.

-Next week, Fine plans to send out the poll to founders to better understand their needs and where to take the initiative from here.
+Next week, Fines plans to send out the poll to founders to better understand their needs and where to take the initiative from here.

-“I want to make sure that we still keep our community tight knit,” Fine said.
+“I want to make sure that we still keep our community tight knit,” Fines said.
 “I want them to continue to push and keep talking about it because this is not something that’s going to be an easy breezy thing.
 It’s going to be ongoing and forever.”